bengetch/otel-go/README.md

 curl http://localhost:5000/<ENDPOINT>
 ```

-A full list of current endpoints for the `entrypoint_service`:
+A full list of current endpoints for the `entrypoint_service` is provided below.
+None of these endpoints do anything
+particularly interesting besides demonstrating various aspects of OTel instrumentation.

 * `/`: Log a hello message and increment a meter that tracks how many requests have been made to `/`
 * `/basicA`: Send a random number to the `/basicRequest` API for `service_a`, which immediately